Top Home Use

 The Precor EFX835 is a different beast altogether that has a unique design with a converging cross ramp.

 At first glance, that might seem gimmicky.
-But the moment you step on it, you’ll realize that this creates a more natural range of motion, as compared to conventional treadmills.
+But the moment you step on it, you’ll realize that this creates a more natural range of motion, as compared to conventional ellipticals.

 The 21” stride is perfect for tall and heavy users who find the 20” option too limiting.
-You get comfortable handlebars and thick, sizeable foot pedals that keep you comfortable throughout.
-To add to this, it has a max user weight capacity of 500 lbs.
+You get comfortable handlebars and thick, size able foot pedals that keep you comfortable throughout.
+To add to this, it has a max user weight capacity of 500 lbs - which is hands down one of the highest elliptical weight limits on this list and out there.

 There are 20-magnetic resistance levels which range from easy to almost impossible.
 In addition to this, there’s an option to set an incline from 10-35-degrees and 15 preset workout programs that are neatly categorized into variety, performance, heart rate controlled, manual and interval.